MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-flow.md

 #### LLM nodes

-For an LLM node for Azure OpenAI, you need to select **Connection**, **Api**, and **deployment_name**, and set the **Prompt**.
+For an Azure OpenAI LLM node, you need to select **Connection**, **Api**, and **deployment_name**, and set the **Prompt**.
 You use the connection to securely store and manage secret keys or other sensitive credentials required for interacting with Azure OpenAI.

-If you don't already have a connection, create it before you add an LLM node, and make sure the Azure OpenAI resource has a **chat** or **completion** deployment.
+If you don't already have a connection, create it before you add the LLM node, and make sure the Azure OpenAI resource has a **chat** or **completion** deployment.
 For more information, see [Set up a connection](get-started-prompt-flow.md#set-up-a-connection) and [Create a resource and deploy a model using Azure OpenAI](/azure/cognitive-services/openai/how-to/create-resource).

 #### Python nodes